WallarooLabs/blog.wallaroolabs.com/content/post/twitter-hashtags-real-time.md

 This post shows a real use case on a massive online data stream, using Wallaroo’s Python API.
 We will show how easy it is to transform data streams with a small amount of code.

 We will create an application that reads a real data stream from Twitter, extracts hashtags, and counts them to identify the top trending hashtags on Twitter.
+You can create the needed files on your own or follow along by cloning the [Wallaroo Twitter Trending Example](https://github.com/WallarooLabs/wallaroo-twitter-trending-example) from github.

 ### 1. Install Wallaroo